Questions & Answers

 We believe that our God moves in power through the gathering of His people as they worship together and hear the preaching of His Word.
-However, we believe that in the short-term, this is the wisest and kindest path for our church.
+However, we believe that in the short-term, gathering exclusively online is the wisest and kindest path for our church.
 While we are not gathering for congregational worship, we encourage you to set aside time to worship through song, prayer, and engaging God’s Word – either individually, with family, or with your Grow Group as possible.

 To aid you in this, our online service is available to lead you in worship through song and preaching with the opportunity to chat with Pastors, ministry leaders, and others participating in the online service.
-Our online service will be live five times throughout the week.
+Our online service will be live four times throughout the week.
 You can also watch the service at a different time on our website

 or the CrossPoint app.